 September 3rd to 15th Joanna Davies .
 Joy

 Joanna is an Australian artist specialising in oils.
 She paints from her studio in Brookfield, Queensland.
 Her paintings have been acquired by collectors and art lovers for private homes, corporate headquarters and public spaces across Australia, Canada and Europe.

 In short, Joanna loves to paint and this is evident in her newest exhibition.
 Bold brush strokes, vibrant colour and bright whites are a signature of her style.
 Her large scale pieces are lively, energetic and emotive and become a focal point of light and joy in any space.

-Joy is Joanna’s 10th solo exhibition and runs from Friday 6th to Sunday 15th.
+Joy is Joanna’s 10th solo exhibition.

 For more information Web : www.joannadaviesart.com

 September 17th to 29th Warren Palmer & Susan Leway “I Never Promised You A ROSE GARDEN”